gsong/my-first-blog/README.md

 ### Autocompletion

-Since CLI commands are sometimes complex and are prone to typos, we use autocompletion to help us with the task.
+Since CLI commands are sometimes complex and prone to typos, we use autocompletion to help us with the task.
 To use autocomplete, simply press the `TAB` key, and your computer will make suggestions.